 Is commonly used as a dietary fiber supplement.
-It is good in reducing cholesterol and digestive dis-orders.
-It is a great binding ingredient giving high-quality baking products.
+It is good at reducing cholesterol and digestive disorders, and is a great binding ingredient that gives high-quality baking products.

 Gluten-free submarine sandwich bread (Left made with Psyllium husk powder & Right made with Xanthan gum) – Image credit to Gluten-Free Baking & More